blongene/NovaTrade3.0/docs/charter/CURRENT_STATE.md

 Current Operating State (Observation Mode — Production-Grade)

+For a mechanical view of phase capabilities, see PHASE_TRUTH_TABLE.md.

 NovaTrade is currently operating in Observation Mode with live signal ingestion and proposal generation, while all execution paths remain explicitly disarmed.

 Phase 25 runs continuously in decision_only mode for framing, diagnostics, and Council insight.
 Command enqueue is explicitly disabled.